 When you apply for an F-1 or M-1 visa, you have to show you can support yourself and have enough funds to cover your tuition and living expenses.
 This also includes the expenses of your spouse and children, if they are accompanying you.

 Student visas for the USA do not allow you to rely on any opportunities for employment in the country to meet your expenses.
-You can take up on-campus work for 20 hours per week while school is in session.
+Though you can take up on-campus work for 20 hours per week while school is in session.

 For F-1 student visas, your financial resources must cover at least a 12-month academic term.